lidofinance/community-staking-module/docs/src/src/CSExitPenalties.sol/contract.CSExitPenalties.md

-*there is a `onlyModule` modifier to prevent using it from outside as it gives a false-positive information for non-existent node operators. use `isValidatorExitDelayPenaltyApplicable` in the CSModule instead*
+*there is a `onlyModule` modifier to prevent using it from outside as it gives a false-positive information for non-existent node operators. use `isValidatorExitDelayPenaltyApplicable` in the CSModule.sol instead*

 ```solidity